nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

    Make sure to install the **workloads** for **.NET desktop development** and **.NET Core cross-platform development**.

 2. **nanoFramework preview**
-   If you want to use the latest preview (recommended), please make sure you are able to use the latest extension and NuGet's: https://nanoframework.net/new-preview-feeds-for-nanoframework.
+   If you want to use the latest preview (recommended), please make sure you are able to use the [latest extension and NuGet's](https://nanoframework.net/new-preview-feeds-for-nanoframework).

 3. **Install the _nanoFramework_ extension for Visual Studio**
    Launch Visual Studio (we'll just refer to it as VS from now on) and install the **nanoFramework** extension.